bing0n3/blog/content/post/2019-09-12-gsoc-week11/index.md

 ---
-title: "GsoC Week 10 Summary"
+title: "GsoC Week 11 Summary"
 author: "bing0ne"
-date: 2019-08-05T12:15:02+08:00
+date: 2019-08-11T12:15:02+08:00
 tags: ["GsoC"]
-slug: "gsoc-week10"
+slug: "gsoc-week11"
 categories: ["GSoC"]
 ---

-This week is the 10th week of Google Summer of Week and the last week of second phase.
-I add a control component for visulization based on new ui and refactor metric status worker.
+This week is the 11th week of Google Summer of Week and the last week of third phase.

 <!--more-->